Bethesda Softworks

 Bethesda Softworks LLC is an American video game publisher based in Rockville, Maryland.
 The company was founded by Christopher Weaver in 1986 as a division of Media Technology Limited.
 In 1999, it became a subsidiary of ZeniMax Media.
 In its first 15 years, it was a video game developer and self-published its titles.
 In 2001, Bethesda spun off its in-house development team into Bethesda Game Studios, leaving Bethesda Softworks to focus on publishing operations.

 In March 2021, Microsoft acquired Bethesda's parent company ZeniMax Media, maintaining that the company will continue to operate as a separate business.
-Part of the Microsoft Gaming division, Bethesda Softworks retains its function as the publisher of games developed by the different studios under ZeniMax Media.
+Part of the Xbox division, Bethesda Softworks retains its function as the publisher of games developed by the different studios under ZeniMax Media.